strawberry-development/generative-art-cellular-patterns/README.md

 ## Overview

-This web-based/ prototype showcases generative art inspired by cellular automata and game of life (cf Conway), leveraging HTML, JavaScript, and Canvas for creating patterns.
+This web-based application showcases generative art inspired by cellular automata and game of life (cf Conway), leveraging HTML, JavaScript, and Canvas for creating patterns.
+Many option for configuration are available.

 ![Overview of the page](example/Screenshot.png "Screenshot")

-## Know issue
-- Responsive (Mobile UI)
-- Some gap in the canvas

-## Working On
-- ...

 ## Setup